eakhawkeye/NativeBash/BashNetScan/readme.md

 Usage
 -------------
 Working strictly from the most basic bash utilities (check the source), this tool allows scanning functionality without adding new software.
+This does NOT use *tcat, telnet, or any other external utility to check ports.

 Host/Port Scanning:
 Scan through a range of hosts and ports.
 Ranges supported include 1x dash (-) or comma separated for both IPs and Ports (not cidr) and, of course, the host can also be a FQDN.
 The display will be only that of live hosts and responding ports.
 Include -b and we'll try to get a banner parsed out to the most important line.
 For better banner data use the banner action.